Healthy Lunch Boxes

 If there is a family history of allergies e.g. asthma, eczema, hay fever, nut or other food allergy you should not give your child peanuts or foods containing groundnut oil until they are at least 3 years old (Birth to Five 2005).

-Do not give any type of whole nuts to children under five in case of choking.
+Do not give any type of whole nuts or whole grapes to children under five in case of choking.

 If you have any concerns about allergies or nuts, please inform the person caring for your child.